parthian-sterlet/sitega/README.md

 2int motif_len = length of motif (integer value above 30 is recommended, default value 30)

-3int size_start = start value for the number of locally positioned dinucleotides (default value 10)
+3int size_start = start value for the number of locally positioned dinucleotides (LPDs) (default value 10)

-4int size_end = end value for the number of locally positioned dinucleotides (default value 90)
+4int size_end = end value for the number of LPDs (default value 90)

-5int size_dif = variation value for the number of locally positioned dinucleotides (default value 10)
+5int size_dif = variation value for the number of LPDs (default value 10)

 6double ratio_cnt_of_all(0=jk)  = ratio of the number of peaks to the number of control peaks (default value 10)